wpengine/faustjs/DEVELOPMENT.md

 Developers with full GitHub repository access can create public releases.
 We use [Changesets](https://github.com/atlassian/changesets) to automate the versioning and deployment process for all of our packages and plugins.

+### Adding a changeset

+To add a new changeset for a new feature, bugfix or other change please see the [changeset documentation](https://github.com/changesets/changesets/blob/main/docs/adding-a-changeset.md).

 ### Versioning

 When you are ready to release, you should first create the new package and plugin versions.